Musically Speaking with Teresa Neff

 Join H+H’s Historically Informed Performance Fellow, Teresa M. Neff, before each concert for a lively discussion about the music and composers on the program.

-Musically Speaking with Teresa Neff is held forty-five minutes before each Symphony Hall performance and one hour before each Jordan Hall and Sanders Theatre performance.
+Musically Speaking with Teresa Neff is held forty-five minutes before each Symphony Hall performance and one hour before each performance in New England Conservatory's Jordan Hall and Sanders Theatre.

 Directions + parking